March 13th, 2026

 The Muslim call to prayer.

-[The view behind Jen's apartment building.
-The call to prayer drifts up from this valley.]
+[The call to prayer drifts up from this valley to Jenn's apartment.]

 If you’ve never heard it in Jerusalem, it’s hard to describe.
 It rises from nearby mosques and rolls across the hills like an ancient echo calling people to stop what they’re doing and pray.